Pointyware/XYZ/api/README.md

 ### Stripe Setup

+### Postgres Setup
+The resources folder contains scripts used to initialize our database and schema.
+The admin scripts should be run with the postgres user and will create a set of user roles and databases, as well as the appropriate grants for all roles.

 ### Deploying
 Deploying should in general be as simple as setting the server environment project status and running